commercialhaskell/stack/FAQ.md

 extra-deps: []
 ```

 The above example specifies that the `proprietary-dep` package is found in the project's `third-party` folder, that the `conduit` package is found in the project's `github-version-of` folder, and that the `diagrams` package is found in the project's `patched` folder.
+This autodetects changes and reinstalls the package.

 __I need to modify an upstream package, how should I do it?__